code-warrior/web-dev-env-config-files/README.md

 Since Stylelint is looking for a file called `.stylelintrc.json`, you’d use the included `.stylelintrc.json` to lint CSS.
 However, if you need to lint Sass, then you’d rename `.stylelintrc.json` → `.css.stylelintrc.json`, then rename `.scss.stylelintrc.json` → `.stylelintrc.json`.
 To return to linting CSS, do the reverse.

-1. Move `.stylelintrc.json` to your home folder, either in Windows or macOS.
+1. Move `.stylelintrc.json` into your home folder, either in Windows or macOS.
-2. Move `.scss.stylelintrc.json` to your home folder.
+2. Move `.scss.stylelintrc.json` into your home folder.
+3. Open a Terminal window (Mac) or PowerShell window (Windows).
+4. Type `npm i -g stylelint`.
+Mac users may get an error that starts with `npm ERR! code EACCES`.
+If so, run `sudo npm i -g stylelint`, which will prompt you for your computer password.

 ---

 ## Copy ESLint’s Config File (Mac and Windows)

-1. Move `.eslintrc.json` to your home folder.
+1. Move `.eslintrc.json` into your home folder.
+2. Open a Terminal window (Mac) or PowerShell window (Windows).
+3. Type `npm i -g eslint`.
+Mac users may get an error that starts with `npm ERR! code EACCES`.
+If so, run `sudo npm i -g eslint`, which will prompt you for your computer password.

 ---